Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 While ingesting new datasets during the SWHV project, it became apparent that the metadata in the FITS headers of some datasets is lacking or is defective.
 A FITS-to-FITS conversion stage is needed for those datasets to adjust the metadata to the needs of the Helioviewer system.
 At <https://github.com/bogdanni/hv-HEP/blob/master/HEP-0010.md> there is a summary of those needs.

+The following new datasets were added in the course of the project: Kanzelhoehe H-alpha,  NSO-GONG farside, NSO-GONG H-alpha, NSO-GONG magnetogram, NSO-SOLIS Azimuth, NSO-SOLIS CoreFluxDens, NSO-SOLIS CoreWingInt, NSO-SOLIS FillFactor, NSO-SOLIS Inclination, NSO-SOLIS Intensity 1083Å, NSO-SOLIS Intensity 6302Å, NSO-SOLIS Strength, ROB-USET H-alpha.

+In addition, daily radio spectrograms are created from the Callisto network observations.
+The data files are downloaded from the e-Callisto network website and merged into a composite dataset in order to ensure good 24-hour coverage.
+The data values are calibrated to correct for instrument sensitivity in frequency and time.
+During this operation the values are also normalized and transformed to fit into fixed time and frequency bins, covering fixed time and frequency ranges.
+When multiple values contribute to one bin of the overall image, an average is taken as the final value.
+An averaging procedure was implemented in order to reduce the noise.
+It only involves approximately the highest 10% of the signal.
+This allows reducing the noise sufficiently, while still being able to have enough contrast.
+The data is written to a temporary FITS file with keywords indicating the frequency and time ranges, frequency and time bin sizes.
+The composite image is then transformed into a JPEG2000 image file (size 86400×380), one per day.

 ### JPEG2000 Files Handling ###

 The image data is encoded using the JPEG2000 coding standards.
 The JPEG2000 data consists of compressed data codestreams organized using *markers* according to a specific syntax, and several file formats, such as JP2 and JPX, which are organized using *boxes* encapsulating the codestreams of compressed image data organized in *packets* and the associated information.